SAP-samples/manage-apis-codejam/exercises/07-import-api-openapi-spec/README.md

-# Exercise 08 - Import an API
+# Exercise 07 - Import an API using an OpenAPI specification

 So far, we've seen how we can discover, copy, deploy and publish APIs available in the SAP Business Accelerator Hub to our SAP API Management instance.
 It is also possible to create APIs in SAP API Management, based on OpenAPI specifications.
 Many products/services available to us publish their API specification and this can ease our development/integration efforts.